maeno1989/angular-dashboard-seed/README.md

 # angular-dashboard-seed
-    This is BitWiz0108's project.
+    This is noki's project.
 It is not allowed to copy, edit, modify or release this project with out BItWiz0108's approval.

 ## Features
 * AngularJS